unsky559/MathBattle/readme.md

 ## How to play
 Connect to the server (you can connect via localhost or util like [ngrok](https://ngrok.com/) for temporary host it online)

-Wait while all players connect to and choose a nickname.
+Wait while all players connect to and choose a username.

 Start solve examples.
 You can input answers using your keyboard and submit it with *Enter*